harrypatrick94/tic-tac-toe/README.md

 **Find the game at: https://harrypatrick94.github.io/tic-tac-toe/**

+**Project Outcomes**

-While playing, the game will test for a winner or failing a winner notify the players of a draw.
+* While playing, the game will test for a winner or failing a winner notify the players of a draw.

+* Score is also kept in the bottom left hand of the screen on the black chalk board.

+* The rules and the game can be found left side of the page.

+**Extras**

-Players are able to draw their on board on the screen by holding the shift key and moving the mouse.
+* Players are able to draw their on board on the screen by holding the shift key and moving the mouse.

-All drawings can be cleared with the space key.
+* All drawings can be cleared with the space key.

-The rules and the game can be found left side of the page.

 **Bugs**
 * At the moment the playing board is not scalable